snowwmx/myThinking/README.md

 # myThinking

+Creating a new branch is quickg

-Creating a new branch is quickgg
+Creating a new branch is quick AND simple.